 Knee Sleeve, anyone?
 Life after a Knee Injury

 Thankfully, life doesn’t stop after a knee injury.
-There are different ways one can try to relieve knee joint pain after an injury.
+There are different ways to work out with knee pain and relieve joint discomfort after an injury.
 You can try herbal medicines, knee joint supplements, medications, a compression knee sleeve, braces and a whole lot more.
-But one of the safest and surest ways of rehabilitating your knee is through exercise!
+But one of the safest and surest ways of rehabilitating your joints is through exercise to strengthen your knees!
 If you have tried different medicines and natural herbs but still experience knee pain, you might want to consider exercising your knee.
 Just like a hinge that has become rusty, your knee can be taken care of with proper maintenance.
 By this, we mean proper exercise!

 Knee Pain Remedy Myth: “Wouldn’t exercising my knees cause further problems?
 My knee is already in pain; shouldn’t I just minimize my movements to minimize my knee pain as well?”

 The easiest and most natural response of people who have an injured knee is to minimize movement.
 Because of the pain of trying to move normally, the natural response is to minimize movement or not to move at all.
 In a way, lessening the movement is okay, but only until the injury has healed.
-You have to exercise your knees to rehabilitate it and make it “try to remember” what it used to do before the injury.
+You have to exercise to strengthen your knees and make them “try to remember” what they used to do before the injury.
 Medicines won’t do the trick!
 Not even herbal supplements!
 Only exercise can rehabilitate an injured knee.
 A copper compression knee sleeve can help provide stability as you exercise.

 Knee Pain Remedy Fact: “Exercise is the Key to Help PERMANENTLY Stop Knee Pain”